Liberty Hill ISD Prop A

 • Homeowners 65 years of age and older will see no increase in their tax rate as long as they have filed for their senior citizen homestead exemption.

-• Learn more about Williamson County homestead exemptions on their webpage.
+• Learn more about Williamson County homestead exemptions on their exemptions webpage here.